zakthan/nfs_mount_point_usage_kubernetes_persistance_volumes/README.md

        - If NFS mount is found it checks for the disk free of the exported folder and compares this value with the given threshold.
        - If disk or inodes usage is more than the given threshold it prints info for this export and the pod.

-###
+### Crontab for the Python script
-- If there is kctx set I have prepared a script to add to crontab.
+- I have prepared a script to add to crontab.
 Filename is crontab_script.sh.
 It takes as an argument the enviroment.
+  It sets PATH and k8s context to use
   Ouput is sent to a file and then emailed to a mail list.

 ## Bash Script